Watts-Lab/deliberation-topics/topics/anes2020/prblm_if_better_chances.md

-# Not A Big Problem If Some Have More Chance In Life

-### Type
-Civil Rights
+# Problem if some have better chance than others

 ## Prompt
-‘It is not really that big a problem if some people have more of a chance in life than others.’
-Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with this statement?
+"It is not really that big a problem if some people have more of a chance in life than others."
+- Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with this statement?

-#### Source
-###### *Refer to variable "V202262" on page 478 of the ANES 2020 questionnaire*